rikyoz/bit7z/README.md

 **Note**: in order to use this library you should link your program not only with **bit7z** but also with *oleaut32* and *user32* (e.g. `-lbit7z -loleaut32 -luser32`)

-**Note 2**: the library, even if compiled with latest version of 7-zip, _should_ work also with the dlls of previous versions, such as 9.20.
+**Note 2**: even if compiled with latest version of 7-zip, **bit7z** _should_ work also with the dlls of previous versions, such as 9.20.
 However, it is strongly suggested to use dlls with the same version.

 ## Building bit7z